PersonofNote/aminorstudio-gatsby/src/pages/projects/project-flight-of-the-paperwing.md

 Ultimately, the non-standard movement controls are a bit of a gimmick, but they did achieve the feeling of piloting a paper plane.

 Flight of the Paperwing is avaiable for download on the Google Play Store.

+Flight of the Paperwing features:

+* Procedural generation
+* Bespoke easing functions
+* Original art and music as well as code
+* Persistent data such as high score

+And was built with:

+* GameMaker
+* Aseprite
+* Ableton Live